 - Download and Install PyCharm IDE for Python Developers from the link “ Pycharm link ”.

 - Open PyCharm.

-- Go to “File” menu > Click on “Settings” > Click on “Project: Your Project name” > Click on “Project Interpreter”
+- Go to the “File” menu > Click on “Settings” > Click on “Project: Your Project name” > Click on “Project Interpreter.”

-- Click on “+” sign on the right side of the window > Type “Selenium” in the search field > Click on “Selenium” option > Click on “Install Package”.
+- Click on the “+” sign on the right side of the window > Type “Selenium” in the search field > Click on the “Selenium” option > Click on “Install Package”.